bryanc-nz/macos-virtualboxinstall/README.md

 # Install VirtualBox on Big Sur (macos 11)
 VirtualBox relies on installing kernel drivers (kext bundles) in order to function.
-Unfortunately Apple are not very keen on developers doing this have made it difficult for any 3rd party (i.e. Oracle) to install these device drivers.
+Unfortunately, Apple are not very keen on developers doing this and have made it difficult for any 3rd party (i.e. Oracle) to install these device drivers.
 Installation of the drivers can fail unexpectedly if the necessary permissions are not granted by the user (you).
 I have found the following sequence works for me most of the time.
 If it fails I repeat the steps which include removal of old or failed VirtualBox installations.

-There seem to many internet guides saying to disable System Integrity Protection (SIP).
+There seem to be many internet guides saying to disable System Integrity Protection (SIP).
 This should **NEVER** be required to install VirtualBox.
-If you have disabled SIP in the past then my reccommendation is to re-enable it before proceding further.
+If you have disabled SIP in the past then my reccommendation is to re-enable it before going any further.
 If you have changed permissions on files (as a result of following some guide you found on the internet) possibly the best solution is to re-install macOS.

 VirtualBox works on a clean installation of macOS.
 If the installation has been tampered with, then all bets are off.

 Also, be aware that other software also installs device drivers that may compete with VirtualBox for resources and cause crashes as a result.
 An example is the intel Power Gadget.
 You should remove this if you have it installed but also want to run VirtualBox.

 The **kmutil** command may help identify any conflicting kext bundles that you have installed.
-In this example, only kexts provide by VirtualBox are installed.
+In this example, only kexts provided by VirtualBox are installed.
 <pre>
 <code>
 user@machine ~ % /usr/bin/kmutil showloaded --list-only|grep -v apple